Belmont Victory Gardens

 When are garden plots allocated?

-Plots are allocated on the annual Spring Clean-Up Day in mid-April.
-Should additional plots be available after the initial assignment date, the gardens w ll be assigned on a first come, first served basis.
+Plots are allocated on the annual Spring Clean-Up Day.
+Should additional plots be available after the initial assignment date, the gardens will be assigned on a first come, first served basis.
 We generally have garden space available throughout the spring, so please contact us if you think you might like a plot.

 At the clean-up day, all gardeners, new and returning, are expected help clear trash and invasive plants from the paths and periphery of the gardens.
 The clean up is from 9 a.m. to 12 noon, after which the available plots are allocated.